|

 • Breadfruit: A large fruit with green skin and white flesh, similar in texture to a potato.
 It is often boiled, baked, or fried and used in stews and curries.
 It can also be roasted and eaten as a snack or used in desserts like “breadfruit cake”.

-Fiji Breadfruit - Staple Ingredients In Fijian Cuisine
+Fiji Breadfruit - Staple Ingredients in Fijian Cuisine

 Fiji Breadfruit